OguzPastirmaci/misc/k8s.md

 2. Access the cluster in **Cloud Shell**.
 You can access it from your local machine too, but Cloud Shell is the easiest/fastest way.

+3. Click on **Access Cluster**.

 ![Access cluster](./access.png)

+4. Choose **Cloud Shell Access**.
+Click **Launch Cloud Shell**.
+When Cloud Shell opens, copy and paste the command that starts with `oci ce cluster create-kubeconfig....`.
+This will setup the authentication to access the OKE Kubernetes cluster.

 ![Cloud shell](./cloudhsell.png)